IBM Cloud Docs

 • You must have a basic understanding of IBM Cloud Object Storage concepts.

-For complete tutorials on migrating your AIX and IBM i workloads to Power Virtual Servers, see Migrating AIX to IBM Power Virtual Servers and Migrating IBM i to IBM Power Virtual Servers.
+For complete tutorials on migrating your AIX and IBM i workloads to Power Virtual Server, see Migration strategies for AIX and Migration strategies for IBM i.

 To view a list of the supported AIX, IBM i, and Linux operating system technology levels, see the following system software maps: